-Commercial developments shall should provide landscaping that they feel enhances the development and provides a pleasant shopping experience.
-Some suggestions are shown below, includes seasonal color, shrubs, ground cover and trees, with an emphasis to save existing trees.
-Landscaping shall be prominent in the yards adjacent to public rights of way and throughout the parking lot.
+Commercial developments should provide landscaping they feel enhances the development and provides a pleasant shopping experience.
+Some suggestions are shown below.

 Landscaping in containers may be used very successfully to provide an aesthetic treatment on gravel, decorative stone, asphalt, and even concrete.
 The lack of earth surface should not prevent landscaping.